lakal3/VGE/docs/build_vgelib.md

 Download and install [Vulkan SDK](https://vulkan.lunarg.com/).

-Default VGELib.dll has been built with SDK version 1.2.170.
+Default vgelib.dll has been built with SDK version 1.2.170.

 Optionally: Run vkcube example from SDK to check that your display drivers support Vulkan.